Skip to main contentArrow Right

 For example, during first-time signup, a user might be prompted for just basic information like:

-The specific mechanics used for progressive profiling will vary for every use case.
+The specific mechanics of progressive profiling will vary by use case.
 However, some essential pillars are present in most deployments.
-These include but are not limited to the following:
+These include, but are not limited to, the following:

 User-initiated data collection